vaishnavprachi98/technical-interviews/concepts/hashing.md

 ### Open Addressing

 Includes:
-- Linear Probing: Linear scan for next avaliable spot, need to modulo length of hashtable for wrap around.
+- **Linear Probing**: Linear scan for next avaliable spot, need to modulo length of hashtable for wrap around.
-- Quadratic Probing: Instead of linear probing add quadratic polynomial or x^2
+- **Quadratic Probing**: Instead of linear probing add quadratic polynomial or x^2
-- Double Hashing: Like linear probing but instead of a constant step we use a second independent hash function to figure out where to look.
+- **Double Hashing**: Like linear probing but instead of a constant step we use a second independent hash function to figure out where to look.

 **Linear probing vs Quadratic probing**